heavyai/heavyai/docs/source/contributing.rst

 .. _contributing:

-Contributing to pyomnisci
+Contributing to heavyai
 =========================

-As an open-source company, OmniSci welcomes contributions to all of its open-source repositories, including pyomnisci.
-All discussion and development takes place via the `pyomnisci GitHub repository`_.
+As an open-source company, Heavy.AI welcomes contributions to all of its open-source repositories, including heavyai.
+All discussion and development takes place via the `heavyai GitHub repository`_.

 It is suggested, but not required, that you `create a GitHub issue`_ before contributing a feature or bug fix.
-This is so that other developers 1) know that you are working on the feature/issue and 2) that internal OmniSci experts can help you navigate any database-specific logic that may not be obvious within pyomnisci.
-All patches should be submitted as `pull requests`_, and upon passing the test suite and review by OmniSci, will be merged to master for release as part of the next package release cycle.
+This is so that other developers 1) know that you are working on the feature/issue and 2) that internal Heavy.AI experts can help you navigate any database-specific logic that may not be obvious within heavyai.
+All patches should be submitted as `pull requests`_, and upon passing the test suite and review by Heavy.AI, will be merged to master for release as part of the next package release cycle.

 -----------------------------
 Development Environment Setup
 -----------------------------

-pyomnisci is written in plain Python 3 (i.e. no Cython), and as such, doesn't require any specialized development environment outside of installing the dependencies.
+heavyai is written in plain Python 3 (i.e. no Cython), and as such, doesn't require any specialized development environment outside of installing the dependencies.
 However, we do suggest creating a new conda development enviornment with the provided conda `environment.yml` file to ensure that your changes work without relying on unspecified system-level Python packages.